SANDESHHAGAVNE/AtliQ-Mart-Supply-Chain-Analytics-SQL-Project/README.md

 ---

-### 2️⃣1️⃣ Monthly OT% and IF% per customer compared with targets
+### 2️⃣1️⃣ For each customer, calculate the monthly percentage of on-time and in-full deliveries.
+Compare these results against the targets to identify any underperforming customers

 ```sql
 SELECT d.new_mmm_yy, c.customer_name,